 When it comes to dresses, we all like something a little different, right?

 While I'm still in the beginning phase of releasing pattern components, there are several that have reached full development that will be part of the course curriculum later in 2018.
-Once you learn the core draping and sewing skill sets in the prerequisite courses in the Fair Fit Method, you will have to option of participating in one or all of the customization classes where you will get to add, change, and further customize your Fair Fit garments.
+Once you learn the core draping and sewing skill sets in the prerequisite courses Learn and Make the Fair Fit Dress and Skirt, you will have to option of participating in one or all of the customization classes where you will get to add, change, and further customize your Fair Fit garments.

 In this post, I'll share with you the Fair Fit pattern sets coming later in the year that you can use to further customize your dress, especially the bodice since that's where we all have ideas of where to add different design features, add sleeves, and change up the neckline!